sigmaSd/PwaIt/README.md

   implementation

 - open `localhost:8000` not `0.0.0.0:8000` pwa are sensitive to insecure pages
-- For some reason port 8000 seems to matter, It didn't work with a different port
-- For offline usage the cache should be cleared with the activate singal, <del>but Its not clear if this really gets triggered</del>. the app gets updated and the *old* caches gets cleared by changing the cacheName
-- Something annoying about chromium in linux, is if I cache a pwa app, and make it work offline, now anytime I open localhost:8000 it gets redirected to the app even if I open a server in some new location, android chrome doesn't seem to have this issue
-- To update the app for now you have to manually unregister the service worker: when you go to the site, open the console and unregister the service worker in the Application tab, in android chrome go to settings, and click on clear site date
+- To update the app sometimes you have to manually unregister the service worker: when you go to the site, open the console and unregister the service worker in the Application tab, in android chrome go to settings, and click on clear site date

 ## Why